 Sri Lankan music brightens up everyone's day.
-It has its roots in influences like Bollywood, European baila and folk and it’s so cheery and upbeat.
+It has its roots in Bollywood, European baila and folk, and is incredibly cheery and upbeat.
 The Gypsies are a great baila band that will no doubt get you dancing around your living room to the sweet sounds of Sri Lanka.

 Although cooking dhal is more like Sri Lanka from your kitchen, we couldn’t miss trying some Sri Lankan cuisine.
-Inspired by Southern India, Sri Lanka's national dish is rice and curry and they eat it for most meals.
+Inspired by Southern India, Sri Lanka's national dish is rice and curry and is eaten for most meals.
 Fiery, flavoursome and tangy, we’d say they’re some of the best.
-One of our favourite’s dhal and it’s so easy to make.
-Here’s the recipe if you’d like to give it a go.
+One of our favourites dhal and it’s surprisingly easy to make!
+Here's a recipe you can try your hand at:

 200g Red Lentils